Pacific PR01

 The Pacific PR01 is a Formula One car, designed by Paul Brown for the 1993 season.
 However, due to financial problems, it did not race until 1994.

+Overview

 Name and livery

 The car name PR01 is named after Pacific Racing, with 01 being their first year in Formula One.
 The PR01 was driven by Paul Belmondo and Bertrand Gachot for the whole season, with the test drivers being Oliver Gavin and Giovanni Lavaggi.
 Pacific lacked a single main sponsor for the 1994 season and the car ran with many different names on the sidepods, including Ursus.

 Despite having power supplied by Mercedes-affiliated Ilmor, the Pacific team suffered from the perennial problem of many new Grand Prix teams, namely a lack of finances.
 The PR01 was designed for the 1993 season and ended up being seriously off the pace in 1994.
 More often it failed to qualify, with the car only ever making it to the grid seven times and never finishing a race.

-Chassis

-The chassis featured a V10 engine from Ilmor.